dbbaskette/tas-on-kind/README.md

     cd ../todo-service
     cf push
     ```
-1. After the push succeeds, browse to http://todo.vcap.me
+1. After the push succeeds (could be 8+ minutes of first staging attempt due to maven downloads), browse to http://todo.vcap.me